torvalds/linux/Documentation/admin-guide/ras.rst

 ECC memory
 ----------

-As mentioned on the previous section, ECC memory has extra bits to be used for error correction.
-So, on 64 bit systems, a memory module has 64 bits of *data width*, and 74 bits of *total width*.
-So, there are 8 bits extra bits to be used for the error detection and correction mechanisms.
-Those extra bits are called *syndrome*\ [#f1]_\ [#f2]_.
+As mentioned in the previous section, ECC memory has extra bits to be used for error correction.
+In the above example, a memory module has 64 bits of *data width*, and 72 bits of *total width*.
+The extra 8 bits which are used for the error detection and correction mechanisms are referred to as the *syndrome*\ [#f1]_\ [#f2]_.

 So, when the cpu requests the memory controller to write a word with *data width*, the memory controller calculates the *syndrome* in real time,